Kirkhaugh cairns

 The Kirkhaugh cairns are two, or possibly three, Bronze Age burials located in Kirkhaugh, Northumberland.
 The two confirmed graves were excavated in 1935 and re-excavated in 2014.
 The first grave, dubbed Cairn 1, contained grave goods consistent with a high-status metalworker.
 These included two of the earliest gold ornaments, and one of the earliest bell beakers, known in Britain.
-The second grave was empty.
+The second grave was found empty.